Inequality Is a Bigger Threat to Our Democracy Than Putin Is

 [D]ata show that there is no correlation between cuts in top tax rates and average annual real GDP-per-capita growth since the 1970s.
 For example, countries that made large cuts in top tax rates, such as the United Kingdom or the United States, have not grown significantly faster than countries that did not, such as Germany or Denmark.

-While the Reagan tax cuts did not give the U.S. a significant edge over its peers in economic growth, they did give America’s economic elite a far larger share of growth than their peers in other western countries.
+While the Reagan tax cuts did not give the U.S. a significant edge over its peers in economic growth, they did give America’s economic elite a far larger share of growth than their peers in other Western countries.
 Crucially, this is not solely due to a predictable increase in the American rich’s post-tax income: Between the 1970s and 2013, the top one percent’s share of pre-tax income more than doubled from under 10 percent to over 20.
 This is not because globalization and automation inevitably create a winner-take-all economy.
 Japan and continental Europe have been reshaped by those forces, and yet saw no similar explosion in the income share of their rich.

-Conservatives might attribute the growth in the one percent’s share to the beneficent incentives of low-income tax rates: Wealthy Americans responded to tax cuts by producing more, and thus increased their pre-tax income.
-And yet, if growth in the one percent’s paychecks wildly outpaces growth in the broader economy, then the rich probably aren’t getting richer by creating more value – but by extracting it.
-As Picketty and Saez write:
+Conservatives might attribute the growth in the one percent’s share to the beneficent incentives of low income-tax rates: Wealthy Americans responded to tax cuts by producing more, and thus increased their pre-tax income.
+And yet, if growth in the one percent’s paychecks wildly outpaces growth in the broader economy, then the rich probably aren’t getting richer by creating more value — but by extracting it.
+As Piketty and Saez write:

 [W]hile standard economic models assume that pay reflects productivity, there are strong reasons to be sceptical, especially at the top of the income distribution where the actual economic contribution of managers working in complex organisations is particularly difficult to measure.
 Here, top earners might be able to partly set their own pay by bargaining harder or influencing compensation committees.